jkzwww/FloorIsLava/README.md

 - end platform is the gold platform in the middle with X mark on it

+- task 2 is the default level loaded when project is loaded

 task 3 : floor is lava upgrated (rotating actors)